-- (A) No outside signs or advertising structures except professional or directional signs. - (B) Limitation of signs as to size, type, color, location, or illumination. - (C) Amount, direction, and location of outdoor lighting. - (D) Amount and location of off-street parking and loading spaces. - (E) Cleaning or painting. - (F) Gable roof or other type. - (G) Construction and materials. - (H) Connected or disconnected to other buildings. - (I) Exits or entrances, doors, and windows. - (J) Paving, shrubbery, landscaping, ornamental or screening fences, walls, or hedges. - (K) Time of day or night for operating. - (L) No structural changes. - (M) Control or elimination of smoke, dust, gas, noise, or vibration caused by operations. - (N) Requirements for termination of a use based on lapse of time or such other conditions as the Board may specify.
+- 1. In granting a variance, the Board may choose or not choose to limit the approval by such conditions as the case may require, including but not limited to, the imposition of the following specifications: - (A) No outside signs or advertising structures except professional or directional signs. - (B) Limitation of signs as to size, type, color, location, or illumination. - (C) Amount, direction, and location of outdoor lighting. - (D) Amount and location of off-street parking and loading spaces. - (E) Cleaning or painting. - (F) Gable roof or other type. - (G) Construction and materials.

-5.7 CRITERIA FOR FLOODPLAIN VARIANCES
+- (H) Connected or disconnected to other buildings. - (I) Exits or entrances, doors, and windows. - (J) Paving, shrubbery, landscaping, ornamental or screening fences, walls, or hedges. - (K) Time of day or night for operating. - (L) No structural changes. - (M) Control or elimination of smoke, dust, gas, noise, or vibration caused by operations. - (N) Requirements for termination of a use based on lapse of time or such other conditions as the Board may specify.

-- 1. In order to grant a variance, the Board shall find: - (A) There is a good and sufficient cause for granting the variance. - (B) That the failure to grant a variance would result in exceptional hardship (not economic) to the applicant. - (C) That the granting of the variance would not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud, or victimization of the public. - (D) That any variance including the placement of fill which encroaches on the floodway will not result in any increase in the 100-year flood levels. - (E) That the variance is the minimum necessary, considering the flood hazard, to afford relief. - (F) That the Board has received comments from the Maryland Department of the Environment. - (G) That no new buildings will be constructed in the floodway.
+5.8 CRITERIA FOR FLOODPLAIN VARIANCES

-- (H) That in the Coastal High Hazard Area, no fill for structural support is proposed. - (I) For a functionally dependent use that there is sufficient proof that the structure cannot perform its intended function unless it is in close proximity to the water and may require wet floodproofing which allows the structure to flood without significant damage. - (J) Reconstruction, rehabilitation, or restoration of historic structures, provided the variance is the minimum necessary and the structure will retain its listing on the Historic Register, Inventory, or Survey.
+- 1. In order to grant a variance, the Board shall find: - (A) There is a good and sufficient cause for granting the variance. - (B) That the failure to grant a variance would result in exceptional hardship (not economic) to the applicant. - (C) That the granting of the variance would not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud, or victimization of the public. - (D) That any variance including the placement of fill which encroaches on the floodway will not result in any increase in the 100-year flood levels. - (E) That the variance is the minimum necessary, considering the flood hazard, to afford relief. - (F) That the Board has received comments from the Maryland Department of the Environment. - (G) That no new buildings will be constructed in the floodway. - (H) That in the Coastal High Hazard Area, no fill for structural support is proposed. - (I) For a functionally dependent use that there is sufficient proof that the structure cannot perform its intended function unless it is in close proximity to the water and may require wet floodproofing which allows the structure to flood without significant damage. - (J) Reconstruction, rehabilitation, or restoration of historic structures, provided the variance is the minimum necessary and the structure will retain its listing on the Historic Register, Inventory, or Survey.

-5.8 CONDITIONS FOR FLOODPLAIN VARIANCES
+5.9 CONDITIONS FOR FLOODPLAIN VARIANCES